andregaio/vit/README.md

 </div>

 ### Notes
-This implementation is not designed to be a complete replica of the original - the main differences are:
+ - This implementation is not designed to be a complete replica of the original
- - **Batchnorm** layers have been added prior to each activation
- - **Learning rate** modified to 10e-3
  - **Accuracy** has been used to evaluate classification performance
  - Has been trained on **CIFAR10**
- - Input resolution and FC layer sizes have been changed to **32x32** match dataset
+ - Input resolution has been changed to **32x32** to match dataset
  - **Automatic Mixed Precision (AMP)** training with gradient scaling and autocasting
- - **Kaiming** initialisation
- - **RGB colour shift** has not been used
+ - Model architecture code has been borrowed from https://github.com/huggingface/pytorch-image-models
- - **Dropout** set to 0.3 for all except vgg_C which was kept at 0.5
- - **Learning rate** dropped 2 times during training process